eastein/lidless/README.md

 * zmstream (https://github.com/eastein/zmstream)
 * ramirez (https://github.com/eastein/ramirez)
 * flot, as a git submodule.
 To make this work, you must run 'git submodule init' / 'git submodule update'.
-* OpenCV with python support, 2.1 or greater
+* OpenCV with python support, 2.1 or 2.2 work.
+2.3 may work, but has not been tested successfully.
 * CPython 2.6 or 2.7 (other pythons may work as well)
 * python-irclib